nicnosis/iu-courses/sp21/j363/web-syllabus.md

 If you miss a quiz or participation exercise and have an __excused absence__, you have __one week__ to make up that assignment at office hours.
 If you cannot attend scheduled office hours, it is your responsibility to reach out and schedule another meeting time.

 If you know you are going to be absent or late on a certain day, please tell me ahead of time.

+### COVID-19-Specific Policies
+Student Rights: Any student who believes another person in a class is threatening the safety of the class by not wearing a mask or observing physical distancing requirements may leave the class without consequence.

+Attendance: The student responsibility form requires that you take your temperature every morning and that you refrain from attending class if you have a temperature of 100.4 or other symptoms of illness.
+In order to ensure that you can do this, attendance will not be a factor in the final grade.
+Attendance may still be taken to comply with accreditation requirements.

+Assigned Seating: In order to ensure we can contact you in the event you are exposed to COVID-19, you must remain in your assigned seat for the entire semester.

 ### Lost Data
 You are responsible for keeping backups/duplicates of your files.